ebarroso2214/Milestone-Project1/README.md

 ```

-The pseudocode should describe in plain, simple language the logic of the game.
-Describe the logic involved in player decisions.
   - What are the choices available to the player?
     moveLeft, moveRight,moveUp, moveDown
   - What happens when the player makes a choice?